misterseyiayeni/Facial_Emotion_Detection_System/README.md

 Forensic investigation: in homicide cases, it can be used to estimate the last few minutes, seconds, even possibly hours of victims involved

 ## Objective
-use Deep Learning and Artificial Intelligence techniques to Create a computer vision model that can accurately detect facial emotions.
+Use Deep Learning and Artificial Intelligence techniques to Create a computer vision model that can accurately detect facial emotions.
 The model should be able to perform multi-class classification on images of facial expressions, to classify the expressions according to the associated emotion.
 The key questions:

 How do we reliably source (clean) data and if messy, then perform EDA to make it clean?